The 27 Club: Tragic Stories of Addiction

 Kurt Cobain continues to inspire music fans across the world.
 (CTR Photos/Shutterstock)

-Believe it or not, the concept of the 27 Club did not exist until the death of Kurt Cobain.
-Conspiracy theorists believe that his suicide by gunshot in 1994 occurred largely so that he could join the 27 Club.
+Conspiracy theorists believe that Kurt Cobain’s suicide by gunshot in 1994 occurred largely so that he could join the 27 Club.
 However, the traces of diazepam and heroin in his body made it clear that Cobain was not himself.
 In his suicide note, he stated that he no longer enjoyed the pursuit of creating music.
 But long before his actual death, he had already attempted suicide by overdose, ingesting large amounts of champagne and Rohypnol.

-Friends and family, including wife Courtney Love, tried to save Cobain prior to his death.
+Friends and family, including wife Courtney Love, tried to save Cobain before his death.
 They arranged an intervention and asked him to undergo drug detox treatment at a Los Angeles treatment center.
 While in treatment, he appeared to understand his substance abuse problem.
-But just about a week prior to his death, he left the treatment center by scaling the fence.
-Many witnesses then saw him in Seattle during the days leading up to his suicide.
+However, a week before his death, he left the treatment center by scaling the fence.
+Many witnesses saw him in Seattle before his suicide.

-Nirvana drummer Dave Grohl once stated that he expected Cobain to die young.
-He said that “in some ways, you kind of prepare yourself emotionally for that to be a reality.”
-But many of Cobain’s friends did not expect him to join the 27 Club when he did.
-In treatment, he seemed like a man on the mend.
-But between his substance abuse and chronic depression, Cobain found himself fighting a difficult war with his inner demons.
+Nirvana drummer Dave Grohl once stated that he expected Cobain to die young, although many of Cobain’s friends did not expect him to join the 27 Club when he did.

 Perhaps Cobain knew that he was suicidal.
 On the other hand, perhaps he left treatment simply to relapse and return home.
 The world may never know exactly why Cobain pulled the trigger.
-Like many addicts who die too young, Cobain’s entry into the 27 Club leaves behind nothing but sad memories and unanswered questions.
+Like many addicts who die too young, Cobain’s entry to the 27 Club death list leaves behind nothing but sad memories and unanswered questions.

 Amy Winehouse